-- The Company maintains a low risk, high quality portfolio with exposure concentrated in bonds and cash - Credit risk exposure is mitigated by the high quality nature of the portfolio with 84% in securities rated A and above and less than 1% in sub investment grade.
-Limits are placed over the maximum aggregate exposure by credit ratings to ensure that the high quality nature of investments is maintained - Single counterparty credit risk is mitigated through having minimum exposure limits to government bonds as well as having maximum exposure limits to individual counterparties that reflect a number of criteria including counterparties' credit rating and industry.
+- The Company maintains a low risk, high quality portfolio with exposure concentrated in government bonds, corporate bonds and cash - Credit risk exposure is mitigated by the high quality nature of the portfolio with 83% in securities rated A and above and less than 1% in sub investment grade.
+Limits are placed over the maximum aggregate exposure by credit ratings to ensure that the high quality nature of investments is maintained - Single counterparty credit risk is mitigated through having minimum exposure limits to government bonds as well as having maximum exposure limits to individual counterparties that reflect a number of criteria including counterparties' credit rating and loss given default as a percentage of the Company's Investment assets.